E27

 Steps:

-- 2. Adjust setpoint: Change the temperature setting by 2–3°C away from room temperature to reduce rapid cycling.
+- 2. Adjust the setpoint: Change the temperature setting by 2–3°C away from room temperature to reduce rapid cycling.

 - 3. Avoid frequent power cycling: Do not repeatedly turn the unit on and off at the breaker.